 According to the research by archaeologist Jean-Bernard Huchet, of the University of Bordeaux, and the Forensic entomologist Bernard Greenberg, of the University of Illinois, a confirmation of this reconstructed ritual comes from the recovered insect remains from a grave of the "pyramid of the moon", the Huaca de la Luna near the city of Trujillo.

-comes colonized by a variety of other organism, in part to feed on it, or to use it as nursery for their offspring.
+Soon after the death of an organism it becomes colonized by a variety of other organism, in part to feed on it, or to use it as nursery for their offspring.
 In terrestrial environments insects are the most common and copious scavengers, usually different fly species are the first to arrives, in particular the blow flies of the Calliphoridae family and the flesh flies or Sarcophagidae.
 Most of the maggot pupas found in the grave are attributable to these families.

-arrive and deposit their eggs.
+In tropic climate flies of the species Cochliomyia macellaria and then Compsomyiops verena (both species Calliphoridae) are the first to arrive and deposit their eggs.
 After the arrival of carcasses- specialized species more general fly-species became attracted to the remains, for example the Muscidae species Synthesiomyia nudiseta is attracted to bodies in an advanced stadium of decay.

 Beetles colonize a corpse only in later phases, when only dry tissue, like ligaments, tendons and fur, remains.
 Between the recovered materials of the Moche grave also a fragment of the elytra of Omorgus suberosus was found, the larva of this beetle species feed on carrion.